Justis-Lamanna/Dungeon-Crawler/README.md

 Several classes are involved in this project, and getting them straight may be confusing.
 * DungeonView - The entry point of the project.
   * Responsible for creating the main frame.
+  * Responsible for binding the control keys to their respective actions.
 * DungeonComp - A component, used to display the dungeon.
   *Responsible for drawing the dungeon into the frame.
   *Contains the logic for toggling certain aspects of the dungeon, such as entities, nodes, paths, and rooms.